gazzgman69/clientflow/replit.md

 ## Multitenancy
 The system supports multitenancy with data isolation using `tenant_id` across core tables, tenant resolution via subdomains, domains, or user context, and performance indexing on `tenant_id` columns.

+### Tenant-Per-User Architecture (Updated: Oct 23, 2025)
+**Signup Flow**: Each new user automatically gets their own isolated tenant with complete data separation:
+-   **Tenant Creation**: Signup creates a new tenant first with a unique slug (format: sanitized username with numeric suffix if duplicate)
+-   **User Assignment**: First user in tenant automatically gets 'admin' role and is assigned to the new tenant
+-   **Tenant Naming**: Default tenant name is "${firstName} ${lastName}'s Business"
+-   **Slug Generation**: Username is sanitized (lowercase, alphanumeric with hyphens) and uniqueness is ensured
+-   **Global Uniqueness**: Username and email are checked globally across all tenants before signup
+-   **Session Management**: After signup, session is automatically created with user ID and tenant ID
+-   **Onboarding**: New tenants are redirected to AI onboarding wizard at /onboarding route

+**Storage Layer Enhancements**:
+-   Added `createTenant()` method to both MemStorage and DrizzleStorage
+-   Added `getUserByUsernameGlobal()` and `getUserByEmailGlobal()` for global uniqueness checks
+-   Updated `createUser()` to accept tenantId parameter and enforce tenant assignment

 ## Data Storage
 PostgreSQL is the primary database, managed by Drizzle ORM for type-safe operations and migrations.
 Neon Database provides serverless PostgreSQL hosting.
 The schema includes tables for users, leads, clients, projects, quotes, contracts, invoices, tasks, emails, activities, and automations.